Events April-June

 Go to Arctic Audubon Society for more information.

-Annual Women of Distinction Awards Banquet (5/6/10) Farthest North Girl Scout Council will honor four outstanding Fairbanks women, in the Westmark Gold Room.
+Annual Women of Distinction Awards Banquet (5/5/11) Farthest North Girl Scout Council will honor four outstanding Fairbanks women, in the Westmark Gold Room.
 Doors open at 5:15 p.m.
 Includes a silent auction.
 Presented in partnership with BP Exploration, it is also a fundraiser, with tickets for $90, available at the Girl Scout office on College Road and the Old Steese Highway.
 For some reason they never list the time for the actual banquet on their website.
 Call the Girl Scouts at 456-4782 with any questions.
 Or go to http://www.fairbanksgirlscouts.org.
+Some of the above info may need updating.

 The Great Clean-up (5/8/10) When all Fairbanks turns out to pick up and clean up the public roadsides.
 As in the past, the United Way of the Tanana Valley will be handling the garbage bag distribution.

-UAF Commencement (5/9/10) at 1:30 pm.
+UAF Commencement (5/15/11) at 1:30 pm.
 Carlson Center, 2010 2nd Ave.
 Free Seating is open to the public beginning at noon; tickets are not required.
+Some of this may need updating.

 Tanana Valley Farmers Market (5/9/10) through the summer) Located west of the fairgrounds at College and Caribou Way, the market features handicrafts, locally made gifts, food and bedding plants as well as the usual locally grown produce.
 The season opening may be marked with special events, musical performances, cooking, and nutritional demonstrations, and more.
 Then for the rest of the summer, it will be open Saturdays 9 a.m. to 4 p.m. and Wednesdays from 11 a.m. to 6 p.m.
 Information: (907) 456-FARM (3276).

-Opening of Alaska Salmon Bake/Palace Theatre & Saloon (5/10/09 for Salmon Bake, 5/18/09 for Theatre's Golden Heart Revue).
-As of April 10, 2010, their website had not posted the 2010 opening dates yet.
+Opening of Alaska Salmon Bake/Palace Theatre & Saloon (5/11) for Salmon Bake, later for Theatre's Golden Heart Revue).
 The Alaska Salmon Bake offers bus service to and from major hotels from 5:00 pm until 9:30 pm seven days a week.
-Both closed September 11, 2009.
-Click on the link for more information.
+Both close in mid September.
+Click on the link above for more information.

 Walk for Charity (5/14/10) They tend to update their website very late, so we do not know the newest date.
 The rest of this paragraph is from earlier years.
 "The annual Alaska Visitor Industry Walk for Charity begins at 6 p.m. at the Immaculate Conception Church Parking Lot.
 The minimum registration fee for adults is $25, and $15 for children 6-12 if you register by April 30.
 Register late, and there is an additional $5 fee.
 "Often referred to as “the 3k graze,” the Walk for Charity is the only walk in Fairbanks where you may gain weight!
 Fabulous food vendors dot the 3k course that begins at the Immaculate Conception Church Parking Lot and then winds through downtown Fairbanks to finish at the Golden Heart Plaza for the grand finale—Celebration Station— featuring yummy desserts, live music, games, prizes and much, much more."
 Call 456-4937 for a registration packet."